Alan's at home here, raised at the foot of the 'scarp' his interest in home territory has taken in the area's geography and history

 of the beacon tower, a simple stone design that in 1956 replaced the old watchtower built at the height of the Napoleonic War.
 A warning beacon was erected here during the Roman occupation to look out over the North Sea for raiders from between the Rhine delta and the Jutland peninsula (the so-called 'Saxon Shore').

 Above you have the views, north-west towards Stockton-on-Tees, north-east over Tees Bay and the North Sea beyond.
 A great place to land ships for raiding.
 At one stage in September, 1066 Harald Sigurdsson, 'Hardradi', came with his great fleet (over 300 vessels', it's said) and landed some in an attempt to intimidate the locals in what was termed 'blooding' raids to introduce his rawer recruits to the act of killing for profit.
 What they took with them no-one knows.
 Few had anything worth taking.
-The nearest church was inland at Kirkleatham near modern-day Redcar - then known as 'West Lith' or Lythe - and the settlement at 'Middilburh', the site of what in the mid would be -19th Century would be Middlesbrough.
+The nearest church was inland at Kirkleatham near modern-day Redcar - then known as 'West Lith' or Lythe - and the settlement at 'Middilburh', the site of what in the mid -19th Century would at the time become the fastest-growing town in Europe, Middlesbrough.

 Below is the iconic Eston Nab, its predecessor built at the height of the Napoleonic Wars in 1808 and demolished as an unsafe structure in 1956 to be replaced with the simple stone structure you see in the second view, seen from the north-west side.